Andersen Silva

 Not An Exit in 2000

-Not An Exit have continued to jam and record together sporadically since then, with both Jon and Andy taking turns on guitar, bass, and keyboards at various points in the duo's history.
-Updated takes on "Dead" as well as newer songs and song ideas like "A Better Place," "East," "What You Do to Me," "April Fool's Day," "Lies," and others have been tackled.
-While they'd made some attempts to procure another member to join the band, and briefly worked out some ideas for another recording of "A Better Place" with Jon's associate Scott Kochman on another keyboard in late '94 / early '95, NAE remained (and still remains) a duo.
-The music for the song "Not An Exit" came together in 2000 over various jam sessions; Andy wrote lyrics that didn't quite feel right to Jon, who intended to come up with his own, but Not An Exit's version of "Not An Exit" remains unfinished.
+Numerous updated takes on "Dead," as well as songs including "East," "What You Do to Me," "April Fool's Day," "Lies," and others have been tackled.
+While they'd tried looking for a third member early on, and briefly considered a new recording of "A Better Place" with Jon's associate Scott Kochman on another keyboard in late '94 / early '95, NAE remained (and still remains) a duo.
+The music for the song "Not An Exit" came together in 2000 over various jam sessions; Andy's lyrics that didn't quite work for Jon, who intended to come up with his own, but Not An Exit's version of "Not An Exit" remains unfinished, for now.

-Also in '92, Andy recorded the first two of numerous full and excerpted cover songs he'd eventually take on solo: the themes from the TV show "Jeopardy!" and the movie "A Summer Place."
-More importantly, however, he wrote the lyrics and music to a full song by himself, "Human Thing," that year.
-1992 also saw him write the lyrics to "D.V." as a poem; the idea of setting those words to music came a few years later, but Andy now realized that he could write and record his own songs apart from Not An Exit.
+In 1992, Andy recorded the first two of numerous full and excerpted cover songs he'd eventually take on solo: the themes from the TV show "Jeopardy!" and the movie "A Summer Place."
+More importantly, however, he also wrote the lyrics and music to a full song by himself, "Human Thing," that year, and he now realized that he could write and record his own songs, apart from Not An Exit.

-1994 found Andy acquiring his first Macintosh computer, a Performa 550, which he (and NAE) soon began using instead of cassette tape for recording musical ideas.
-He wrote the lyrics and music to "Dorable" in 1995, putting together a brief instrumental demo, though the song remains unrecorded.
-Over the rest of the decade, he recorded the short instrumental "Victory Samba" (celebrating Brazil's win in the World Cup in 1994), the original, industrial version of "Human Thing," and the first demo of the instrumental "Hate Theme from 'Waiting for X,'" as well as a few more covers.
-Andy recorded guitar, bass, keyboard, and vocal parts himself, and availed himself of virtual drum technology.
+1994 found Andy acquiring his first Macintosh computer, a Performa 550, which he (and NAE) soon began using instead of cassette tape for recording.
+He made the short instrumental "Victory Samba" (celebrating Brazil's 1994 World Cup win) and wrote the lyrics and music to "Dorable" in 1996, putting together a brief instrumental demo, though the song is one of several that remain unrecorded.
+Over the rest of the decade, he also recorded the original, industrial version of "Human Thing" and the first demo of the instrumental "Hate Theme from 'Waiting for X,'" as well as a few more covers.
+Andy played the guitar, bass, keyboard, and vocal parts himself, and availed himself of virtual drum technology.
 He wrote the lyrics to what would become "For Dana" in 1999, recording an early version that year and then creating the sample-heavy techno/gabber track "Troll Doll" for fun.

 Joy in the New